TheStoreGuy/SchoolStuff-82742/README.md

 # SchoolStuff
-### Note that this project isn't finished and most likely never will since schools are annoying and for some reason hate privacy and no I don't just mean them looking at browser histroy they even envade chats with other people
+### Note that this project isn't finished and most likely never will since schools are annoying and for some reason hate privacy and no I don't just mean them looking at browser histroy they even envade chats with other people also the repo has a number ID so you can fetch it just incase your school blocks github